Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ### [Line Length](id:linelength)<a name="linelength"></a>

-Single lines should not exceed **120** characters in length (Studio will show a vertical bar where the text should end).
+Single lines should not exceed **120** characters in length.
+Studio will show a vertical bar where the text should end.

 - For lines longer than *120* characters, break:
  - before a method call